Struct TimeZoneDatabase

 and parsing the time zone transitions out of that file requires

-a fair amount of work, a TimeZoneDatabase
+a fair amount of work, a TimeZoneDatabase does a fair bit of

 caching.
 This means that the vast majority of calls to, for example,

-don’t actually need to hit
+Timestamp::in_tz don't actually need to hit

 disk.
-It will just find a cached copy of a TimeZone
+It will just find a cached copy of a TimeZone and return that.

 Of course, with caching comes problems of cache invalidation.
 Invariably,